-- Protein that builds and maintains every cell in the body.
+- Protein, which builds and maintains all the cells in the body.

 - Vitamin B12, which is important for producing new cells, including red blood cells, and which can prevent anaemia.

 - Selenium, an important element in the enzymes that combat harmful chemical processes in the body.

 - Iodine, which regulates the body's metabolism and is important for normal growth and development of the nervous system.

 Norway lobster has a sweet, mild taste and a firm, delicate flesh that is white.
 It can be grilled and boiled, and it is well-suited to a shellfish dish together with shrimps and king crab, for example.